terragrids/dapp/README.md

 ### Solar Power Plant

-When administrators (at the moment any user) mint a new Terracell (`$TRCL`), it will be displayed in the Terragrids Solar Power Plant (SPP).
+When administrators mint a new Terracell (`$TRCL`), it will be displayed in the Terragrids Solar Power Plant (SPP).
 The SPP dialog can be opened from the map clicking on the plot of land at position (0,0).
 The Solar Power Plant has a Capacity and an Output.

 -   The Capacity is determined by the total nominal output in TerraWatts (TRW) of all the Terracells that are currently up for sale